 But, as always, more research is needed to understand the relationship between CBG and CBG and how they work together.

 10% off on your first order

 Complete this one-minute quiz and find the right products for you.

 CBG isn’t widely available in the UK, but some retailers are starting to offer this compound.

-As with all cannabinoid products, it is vital to check the certificate of analysis before purchase to make sure it does not contain THC.
+As with all cannabinoid products, checking the certificate of analysis before purchase is vital to ensure it does not contain THC.

 Isolate CBG is also growing in popularity.
 If purchasing these products, don’t get caught up in the marketing hype.
 Any reports of CBG offering a superior experience to CBD are likely to be based on anecdotal evidence.